kyma-project/test-infra/prow-configurations/README.md

 ## Installation

 1. Set an OAuth2 token that has the read and write access to the bot account.
 You can set it either as an environment variable named `OAUTH` or interactively during the installation.
 To generate a new token, go to the **Settings** tab of a given GitHub account and click **Developer Settings**.
 Choose **Personal Access Token** and **Generate New Token**.
 In the new window, select all scopes and click **Generate token**.
->**NOTE:** It is recommended to create a separate account instead of using your personal one.
+>**NOTE:** Create a separate bot account instead of using your personal one.
+If the Prow bot account is the same as the account that creates a job-triggering comment, the job is not triggered.

 2. Run the following script to start the installation process:

 ```bash
 ./install-prow.sh